 An agreement between the University and PSAC Local 610 specifies that students in the regular M.Sc. program are guaranteed two full years funding, and that Ph.D. students are guaranteed four full years funding, provided satisfactory academic standards and progress are maintained.
-Students whose studies continue beyond 2 years (M.Sc. program) or 4 years (Ph.D. program) are classified by the School of Graduate and Postdoctoral Studies as being non-fundable, and as such, will not receive TA funding.
+Students whose studies continue beyond 2 years (M.Sc. program) or 4 years (Ph.D. program) are classified by the School of Graduate and Postdoctoral Studies as being non-fundable, and as such, will not receive TA or other supplemental funding.
 International students receiving an international fee waiver, will, upon reaching this point, be required to pay full international student tuition fees.

 Supervisors generally 'top up' TA and other funding sources to the Departmental recommended minimum annual salary, and some supervisors provide funding above this level.
 Summer support for field or laboratory expenses is generally provided through the supervisor's research grants.

-All students are encouraged to apply, where applicable, for Ontario Graduate Scholarships (OGS), Natural Sciences and Engineering Research Council (NSERC), and Queen Elizabeth II Graduate Scholarship in Science and Technology (QEIIGSST) grants.
+All eligible students are encouraged to apply for Ontario Graduate Scholarships (OGS), Natural Sciences and Engineering Research Council (NSERC), and Queen Elizabeth II Graduate Scholarship in Science and Technology (QEIIGSST) grants.
 Eligible Ph.D. students are required to apply for these scholarships by university policy, not merely because of the financial advantage but also because grant-writing is an essential part of academic training, and success in acquiring grants will be essential to finding employment in the highly competitive academic job market.

 The objective of the Canada Graduate Scholarships - Master’s Program (CGSM) is to help develop research skills and assist in the training of highly qualified personnel by supporting students who demonstrate a high standard of achievement in undergraduate and early graduate studies.
 The CGSM Program supports 2,500 students annually in all disciplines and is administered jointly by Canada's three federal granting agencies.
 Successful applicants will win one of the following awards depending on the focus of the research proposed: